-Corporate analysis is a type of business analysis done by reviewing key variables of a company to determine its strengths and weaknesses.
+A corporate analysis is a type of business analysis done by reviewing key variables of a company to determine its strengths and weaknesses.
 Economists and industry analysts review companies to determine if they deliver solid growth opportunities to investors from outside their scope.
-Figures from non-private corporations are generally easier to analyze because they have a requirement to regularly provide a variety of information to the governing bodies that is then accessible for review by other investors.
+Figures from non-private corporations are generally easier to analyze because they have a requirement to regularly provide a variety of information to the governing bodies that are then accessible for review by other investors.

 Corporate analysis helps companies:

 - Recognize the key areas of the overall company that could be improved in some fashion to increase the efficiency and productivity of the company.

 - By identifying key areas, the company’s profit margin can be increased to a greater level.

 - Through the analysis, investors can decide how soundly each manager or executive can provide reliable advice and leadership relative to company setups.

 Thus, it is likely to label subdivisions of any business analysis as being a corporate operations analysis, a corporate risk analysis, or a corporate credit analysis.